rlauer6/doc-converter/README.md

 `/etc/httpd/conf.d/doc-converter.conf`

+There's nothing special about the configuration or the use of Apache.
+It was just quick and convenient.
+You can probably make the `doc-converter.cgi` script work in other environments.

 ### `Amazon::S3`

 A modified copy of the `Amazon::S3` Perl module is included in this project.
-I apologize in advance to those who are offended by the fact that I did not simply push my change to that project, however that CPAN project appears to be either deprecated or on life support in favor of more *modern* versions of Perl S3 interfaces.
+I apologize in advance to those who are offended by the fact that I did not simply push my change (send the session token in the header) to that project, however that CPAN project appears to be either deprecated or on life support in favor of more *modern*, but far heavier versions of Perl S3 interfaces.

 ### LibreOffice Fixups